 Talking to people who have survived traumatic situations always has a profound effect on me.
 Usually, I am onsite.
 Usually, I have come to where the crisis has occurred and talked to survivors face-to-face.
 This time I have been providing support remotely-while living in a Covid-19 affected country-however, sitting in the relative comfort and freedom of my home and office in Singapore.
 Even at a distance, these conversations palpably conveyed the impact of the virus in a way that I have not often felt.
 And, as always, these conversations impressed me with a profound picture of human endurance, resilience, and creativity.
 There is no playbook, no set of guidelines on how to survive an epidemic, effectively on house arrest, or unable to go "home."
-These educators are making it up as they go along, trying to make the next best decision, professionally and personally.
+We are making it up as we go along, trying to make the next best decisions we can, professionally and personally.

 For those who are not infected, but none-the-less have had their lives significantly altered, the emotional impact of Covid-19 can be overlooked.
 Unless you are infected, the danger of this virus is invisible, we only see its impact on the society writ large.
 And while the threat is active (the virus is spreading), the focus is on efforts to stay healthy-to survive.
 When infections subside, routines are reinstated without evidence of the previous disruption.
 Also, for those of us strongly affected, but who have not had the virus, the strength of the emotional and social impact can seem larger than it "should" be-after all we "should" be grateful we didn't contract the dreaded illness.
 The very real emotional and social burden and accompanying recovery are not given proper due.

 Even without the stressor of the Coronavirus or Covid-19 disease, everyone has a pre-crisis equilibrium that is either already distressed or already resilient.
-Educators have the day-to-day challenges that life brings-kids trying to get through exams, health issues, challenges with student's parents, learning difficulties, elderly parents to care for, and living in a foreign country where ex-pats often don't speak the language.
+We have the day-to-day challenges that life brings-kids trying to get through exams, health issues, challenges at work, elderly parents to care for, and pre-Covid-19 health concerns.
 The virus can feel like a weighted blanket coming down on top of all of life's challenges.
 Those living with the impact of it must find a way to move around, to do the ordinary things of life, while lifting or holding up the weighted blanket at the same time.